To mill or not to mill

 Overlaying without milling also changes the drainage, interferes with driveways, and ADA compliance.
 In most cases, there really are no redeeming qualities to not milling.”

-The temptation can be great for communities to save money in the present by foregoing milling, Lander said.
+The temptation can be great for communities to save money in the present by foregoing milling.

 Or, as the U.S. Federal Highway Administration put it in a recent report: “Today’s users are, in effect, consuming the infrastructure of their children.”

-And that’s why WithersRavenel’ Lander and Holland, recommend that communities mill their old pavement before repaving.
+And that’s why Holland recommends that communities mill their old pavement before repaving.
 Because even if you overlay asphalt repeatedly, at some point the old pavement must be milled out.

-I’ve had examples where communities are milling out 8 inches of asphalt, Lander said.
-You can imagine what that does to the unit costs for milling.
-A municipality ends up spending a lot of money in a small area, the yearly resurfacing mileage goes down, and then the remainder of the network rapidly moves down the deterioration curve.
+A municipality can spend a lot of money in a small area, the yearly resurfacing mileage goes down, and then the remainder of the network rapidly moves down the deterioration curve.
 This ends up costing the municipality a significant amount of money in the future to dig out of the hole.

 WithersRavenel encourages clients to view their pavement system as an asset, one that should be tracked and managed to ensure maximum efficiency, sustainability, and lower costs over time.
-We provide clients with visual evidence reflecting pavement management decisions and tell the story by delineating costs over time.
-And, as anyone in 2022 knows, costs can go up quickly due to inflation, making milling costs that you’ve pushed into the future significantly higher.
+We provide clients with visual evidence reflecting pavement management decisions and by delineating costs over time.
+And, costs can go up quickly due to inflation, making milling costs that you’ve pushed into the future significantly higher.

 It’s all about S-T-R-E-T-C-H-I-N-G out the life of your pavement, Holland said.
 The longer the pavement lasts, the lower the annual cost of ownership.